janelu9/flash-finetuning/README.md

 ✦ Flash speed when fine-tuning because of  no redundant computation .

-✦ Make PCIE as fast as NVlinks under ten billion level model.
+✦ Make PCIE as fast as NVlinks under 20 billion level model.

 ## Installation